Marguerite Wildenhain: 1952 Seminar at Black Mountain College

+influenced many younger potters who attended.

+Later years and death, 1952–1985

 In the years that followed, as Marguerite Wildenhain's artistic stature grew, she continued to operate her own summer school, accepting twenty or more students each year.
 She also published three books (Pottery: Form and Expression; The Invisible Core: A Potter's Life and Thoughts; and That We Look and See: An Admirer Looks at the Indians), lectured at schools throughout the U.S., and took solo expeditions to South and Central America, Europe, and the Middle East.

 She died at age 88 on February 24, 1985, in Guerneville, California.

+Legacy

 Since her death, the grounds and buildings at Pond Farm have been preserved, and are now officially a part of the California State Parks system.

-Pond farm and the Austin Creek Recreational Area were recently taken over by an operating agreement between "Stewards of the Coast and Redwoods" and the State Parks.
+Pond farm and the Austin Creek Recreational Area were taken over in 2012 by an operating agreement between "Stewards of the Coast and Redwoods" and the State Parks.
 Shortly after Stewards took on the responsibility of keeping this State Park open, Pond Farm was designated a "National Treasure" by the National Trust for Historic Preservation, and with this status, plans are moving forward to restore and preserve the studio and home.
 Ultimately Pond Farm will be accessible for public use in some appropriate form, yet to be determined.